lliu1871/PhyEd/code/shell.md

 ---
-layout: post
+layout: markdown
 title: Shell script tutorial
 permalink: /code/shell
 ---

 A shell script is a series of [bash commands](https://ss64.com/bash/) that can be executed by shell.
-A nice tutorial for shell scripting is available at [the shell tutorial](https://www.tutorialspoint.com/unix/shell_scripting.htm) and [Bash scripting cheatsheet](https://devhints.io/bash).
+A nice tutorial for shell scripting is available at [the shell tutorial](https://www.tutorialspoint.com/unix/shell_scripting.htm) and [Bash scripting cheatsheet](https://devhints.io/bash). $\alpha$.

 #### The first shell script "Hello World" using *echo*.
 ```shell